tojohq/tojohq.github.io/_posts/2018-09-14-yakuza-kiwami-2-review.markdown

 **Cons:**
 - While the OST is still good, a few songs feel out of place, especially when compared to the original Yakuza 2.
 Some of these said new songs ended up growing on me the more I thought about them, the scenes and their lyrics, but some didn't.
 - The Majima Saga could - and should - be longer.
 It's a nice addition nevertheless, but it’s a tad too short and lacks things like substories, upgradable skills and a bigger variety of combos.

+**Disclaimer:** Reviewed on a standard PS4 model using a review code provided by the publisher.